 Philadelphia Courts

-The Philadelphia Courts contacted Temple University’s Third Year Law students and Tyler School of Art and Architecture to redesign their website to be accessible and easy to navigate.
-The website is most visited by average citizens unfamiliar with court systems and their language which the current design did not reflect.
-We collaborated on a new homepage layout that helps unrepresented litigants* access the resources they need.
+The Philadelphia Courts contacted Temple University’s Third Year Law students and Tyler School of Art and Architecture to redesign their website to be easier to navigate.
+The website is most visited by citizens unfamiliar with court systems and their language which the current design did not reflect.
+They wanted a new layout that helps unrepresented litigants* access the resources they need.

-Our job was to create an human-centered homepage for mobile and desktop that focused on accessibility and organization.
-We improved the navigation to be more clearly understood and added important resources to the layout.
+Our job was to create an human-centered homepage for mobile and desktop that focused on accessibility and important resources along with improving the organization of the navigation.
 We also updated The Philadelphia Court’s brand identity as well.

 *a person who advocates on their own behalf in court instead of an attorney